0hscar/nextf1-api/README.md

 # NextF1 API

 ## Overview
-The NextF1 API provides access to the upcoming Formula 1 events, allowing users to fetch details about practice sessions, qualifying rounds, sprints, and races.
-This API is built using Python and utilizes the FastAPI framework for handling requests.
+The NextF1 API is primarily made to simply get the where, date and time to sessions for the next race weekend.
+Will probably expand later.
+Built using Python and utilizes the Flask framework for handling requests, Fast-F1 library for data.
+F1 clock hanged on the wall?

 ## Project Structure
 ```
 NextF1-API
 ├── src
-│   ├── main.py          # Main logic for fetching and displaying F1 events
+│   ├── main.py          # Main entry point for the Flask application
+│   ├── routes
+│   │   └── events.py    # Blueprint for handling event-related routes
+│   ├── services
-│   ├── api.py           # API endpoints for accessing event data
+│   │   └── events_service.py  # Business logic for event-related operations
 │   └── utils
 │       └── __init__.py  # Utility functions and classes
 ├── requirements.txt      # Project dependencies